Annual Security Report

 FROM A CELL PHONE DIAL 911.
 NOTE: All 911 calls from cellular telephones go to the CHP Communications Center in Ventura.
 Tell the operator that you have an emergency and need to speak with SBPD or the County Sherriff’s Office.
 You will be transferred to the appropriate communications center.
 Unless asked, do not give details to the CHP as you will have to repeat these for the SBPD operator.

-3. AS SOON AS YOU ARE OFF THE LINE WITH SBPD CALL CAMPUS SECURITY
+3. AS SOON AS YOU ARE OFF THE LINE WITH SBPD CALL CAMPUS SAFETY

 FROM A CAMPUS TELEPHONE CALL EXT.
 2400.
 FROM A CELL PHONE CALL 730-4200.

-It is important to remember that SBCC security staff are not armed.
-Security staff are instructed to respond, evaluate the situation, and assist in getting police and other help to the scene as quickly as possible.
+It is important to remember that SBCC safety staff are not armed.
+Safety staff are instructed to respond, evaluate the situation, and assist in getting police and other help to the scene as quickly as possible.
 To the extent possible they will assist with evacuation, if necessary, and render aid and comfort to anyone in need.